hyperledger/firefly-fir/text/0012-namespace-isolation.md

 This should allow for graceful deprecation and sensible defaults when parsing old config files, while also enabling all of the new configuration needed in this FIR.

-It will no longer be necessary to store namespaces in the database.
-They will be read directly from the config into memory.
-For migration purposes, any existing namespaces in the database will be read and merged into the config (with the config taking precedence).
+All namespaces must now be called out in the config file in order to be valid.
+Namespaces found in the database but _not_ represented in the config file will be ignored.

 **Org Config**